rajkosto/biskeydump/README.md

 ## Usage

- 1. Insert your own tsec fw into hwinit/tsec.c topmost array instead of /* ... */
+ 1. Place your own tsec fw as a C hex array or escaped string into the file src/hwinit/tsecfw.inl
- 2. Build `biskeydump.bin`.
+ 2. Build `biskeydump.bin` using make in repository root directory
- 3. Run fusée gelée with `biskeydump.bin` instead of `fusee.bin` (sudo ./fusee-launcher.py biskeydump.bin).
+ 3. Run fusée gelée with `biskeydump.bin` instead of `fusee.bin` (sudo ./fusee-launcher.py biskeydump.bin)

 ## Changes